haimkastner/kastnets-blog/contents/en/blog/flashing-tasmota-on-tuya-ir-bridge.md

 <image-responsive class="center" imageURL="blog/flashing-tuya-ir/device-equator.jpg"  alt="Device equator"/>

-Remove the cover gently, you can be used with a screwdriver, but open it slowly and carefully to not break it.
+Remove the cover gently, you can use a screwdriver but open it slowly and carefully to not break it.

-At the end the device shuld look like:
+At the end the device should look like:

 <image-responsive class="center" imageURL="blog/flashing-tuya-ir/device-opend.jpg"  alt="Device opend"/>